 Longbows were a type of tall bow, usually about the height of their users.
-They were very difficult to master and caused bone deformities that are recognisable in skeletons today.
+They were challenging to master and caused bone deformities that are recognizable in skeletons today.

-Longbows can be made from a single piece of wood, which makes them relatively easily and quick to craft.
+Longbows can be made from a single piece of wood, making them relatively easy and quick to craft.
 Highly skilled bowyers can produce wooden ones in just a few hours.

-Traditional English longbows were made from yew wood, the bowstave cut from the radius of the tree so that sapwood becomes the back and the remaining is heartwood.
-While yew sapwood is good in tension, heartwood is better for compression.
+Traditional English longbows were made from yew wood, the bowstave cut from the radius of the tree so that sapwood becomes the back, and the remaining is heartwood.
+While yew sapwood is good in tension, the heartwood is better for compression.

 History of the Longbow

 During the Middle Ages, the longbow was used en masse by the Welsh and English against the French in the Hundred Years’ War, as attested by the battles of Crécy (1346), Poitiers (1356), and Agincourt (1415).
-The dominance of the longbow on the battlefield continued until the French began to use the cannon, although it survived as a weapon of war in England beyond the introduction of effective firearms, later for recreation and hunting.
+The dominance of the longbow on the battlefield continued until the French began to use the cannon.
+However, it survived as a weapon of war in England beyond introducing effective firearms, later for recreation and hunting.

 Types of Longbows

 - Self Bow: By definition made from a single piece of wood, traditional English longbows are self bows made from yew wood.
-With narrow limbs and rounded cross-section, they need to be longer or of more elastic wood than the equivalent flatbows (more common and cheaper hard woods such as elm, oak, hickory, ash, hazel and maple are good for flatbows).
+With narrow limbs and rounded cross-section, they need to be longer or more elastic wood than the equivalent flatbows (more common and cheaper hardwoods such as elm, oak, hickory, ash, hazel, and maple are good for flatbows).

 - Laminated Longbow: They can be made by gluing together two or more different pieces of wood to take advantage of each of their inherent properties (some are better at compression and others at withstanding tension).